dshaps10/snippet/README.md

 ##Next Release
 * Use markdown to store code snippets in original formatting

-##Future Releases
-* Implement search functionality to search for individual snippets

 #About Snippet
 Snippet is an online marketplace where programmers can place post reusable snippets of code that can be plugged into other programmers' projects.